Tolbat/JagdoomE/README.md

 into port 2.
 You will need an Atari ST or Amiga mouse with appropriate adapter, or a PS/2 mouse with appropriate adapter for upcoming mouse support.

+## Additional Tools for later
+getthehex2v1  - finds the iwad offset and updates jagonly.c

+getthehex3v1  - finds the iwad offset and updates jagonly.c and boot.s

+Note - if these files have actually increased in size you will need to make more changes.

 ## Acknowledgements
 ```